amandamurrizi/CS326-Semester-Project/README.md

 - Responsible for final debugging and troubleshooting.
 - Works alongside Yana to implement all health-related features in the application.

-- Issues to Work On:
+  _Issues to Work On:_

-UI design for Achievement Implementer
+1.UI design for Achievement Implementer
-Data design for Achievement Implementer
+2.Data design for Achievement Implementer
-Team role introduction
+3.Team role introduction